webhintio/hint/docs/developer-guide/rules/index.md

 ## Reporting an error if not run

 Sometimes what a rule checks is mandatory, and if it does not have the change to test it, it should fail.
 These are the types of rules that enforce certain things to be used in a certain way, and if included, in order for the rule to pass, the expectation should be that the thing the rule checks for should exist and be valid/used correctly.
 Examples here are the rules that check for different fields of the manifest file.
 They should not pass if, for example, the web manifest file doesn't exist (even if there is a rule that checks exactly that).

 The recommended way to implement a rule like this is to subscribe to the event `scan::end`.
 If your rule receives that event and has not run any validation you should report it.

 ## Interact with other services

-You can develop a rule that integrates with other services.
-Sonar integrates with a few like `ssllabs`.
+You can develop a rule that integrates with other services. `sonar` integrates with a few like `ssllabs`.
 Because these online tools usually take a few seconds to return the results the guidance is to start the analysis as soon as possible